jvs/spk/design.md

 ### Design Questions

+- What values are made available by the `system` namespace?
 - Why does it need to be `event.action(...)` instead of just `event(...)`?
 - Should the `emit` keyword be required for `event.action(event.key)`?
 - If not, should the `emit` keyword be removed from the grammar?
 - Are there too many ways to implement layers?
 - Should support for first-class nodes and graphs be removed?
+- Should the system allow sibling state sections to have the same name, where the system would merge them?
+- Should support for user-defined classes be removed?

 ## Todo